 Spooky things are known to come out at night.
 That includes this Friday night, as Permian travels to Lubbock to take on Frenship in a District 2-6A clash.
 It’s going to be Halloween night, and the Hub City Kitties will have to deal with the invading Black Cats at Peoples Bank Stadium… and “Ain’t No Casper Coming To Town!”

-Permian (7-1, 3-0) is now riding a seven-game win streak, which includes Friday’s 51-48 late field goal victory over Midland Lee.
-Frenship (4-4, 2-1) is coming off of a 47-6 defeat of Odessa High.
-A Mojo victory will guarantee the Panthers at least a share of the district title.
+Permian (7-1, 3-0) is now riding a seven-game win streak, which includes this past Friday’s 51-48 victory over Midland Lee.
+Frenship (4-4, 2-1) lost to the Rebels but rebounded with a 47-6 defeat of Odessa High.
+A Mojo victory on Halloween night will guarantee the Panthers at least a share of the district title.

 The Tigers will enter the contest marginally banged up as they have been experiencing injuries almost weekly.
 The do-everything wide receiver and Texas Tech four-star commit Chase Campbell suffered a shoulder injury in the game against Midland Legacy two weeks ago.
-He didn’t play against Odessa High and his status is “Doubtful, but slight chance”.
+He didn’t play against Odessa High and his status is “Doubtful”.
 Wide receivers Zade McClure and Noah Gonzales have leg injuries and are not going to play.

 THE HISTORY: